 Do you know how the cognac is made?
 Since ancient times the process of distilling the spirits of natural ingredients like fruits and grains into alcohol has been both a science and a mystery.
-Distilled spirits are called spirits because they represent the essence of what they’re made from and so the whole idea of spirits was a little bit mystical.
+Distilled spirits are called spirits because they represent the essence of what they’re made from, and so the whole idea of spirits was a little bit mystical.

 A Short Overview of How the Cognac is Made

 The process itself is quite simple.
 In distillation, liquids are separated from each other when they’re converted into vapor at different temperatures in the case of fermented liquids.
 The distiller must keep his fermented liquids below water’s boiling point of 212 degrees Fahrenheit for alcohol to boil off at 173 degrees Fahrenheit.
-The alcohol vapor rises into a condenser where it cools and returns to a liquid state.
+The alcohol vapor rises into a condenser, where it cools and returns to a liquid state.
 This distilled alcohol is the basis for all liquor.
-From there it will be bottled aged or mixed with other ingredients to create a specific alcoholic beverage.
+From there, it will be bottled, aged, or mixed with other ingredients to create a specific alcoholic beverage.
 One perennial and popular spirit is brandy.

 From Where the Word Brandy Derived

 The word itself is derived from the Dutch word “brandewijn” which means burnt wine.
-Brandy is the distilled essence of an alcoholic fermented product made from in most cases fruit, but also it can be made from other things as well.
+Brandy is the distilled essence of an alcoholic fermented product made from, in most cases, fruit, but also it can be made from other things as well.
 The origins of brandy can be traced back to the Muslim Mediterranean states of the 7th and 8th centuries.
 Their Arabian chemists experimented with distilling grapes and other fruits to make medicinal spirits.
 However, the refined brandy that we know today was developed in the 16th century by Dutch and French wine merchants.
-It was started because of the wine that was being made in the area which is now Cognac.
-Because Cognac was on the Seacoast, it was being shipped to Holland where the Dutch drank the wine.
-But they were finding, that it was because of the long sea trip, that the wine would not be so wonderful when it arrived in Holland and also was very expensive to ship large quantities of it.
+It was started because of the wine that was being made in the area, which is now Cognac.
+Because Cognac was on the Seacoast, it was being shipped to Holland, where the Dutch drank the wine.
+But they were finding that it was because of the long sea trip that the wine would not be so wonderful when it arrived in Holland, and also was very expensive to ship large quantities of it.
 So the wine producers got the brilliant idea as well.
 Why don’t we just concentrate on this wine?
-Why don’t we distill it and then when it gets to the other side when it gets to Holland they’ll just add water, and they’ll have the wine.
+Why don’t we distill it, and then when it gets to the other side when it gets to Holland, they’ll just add water, and they’ll have the wine.
 Obviously, you can’t reconstitute wine that’s been distilled into wine again.
-But when the distilled product got to Holland everybody said: “Hey we like this.
-A lot better than the wine you were sending us so keep sending this distilled stuff”.
+But when the distilled product got to Holland, everybody said: “Hey, we like this.
+A lot better than the wine you were sending us, so keep sending this distilled stuff”.
 So this is the reason why cognac was made.

-Every Cognac Is a Brandy But Every Brandy Is Not a Cognac
+Every Cognac Is a Brandy, But Every Brandy Is Not a Cognac

 Today brandy made of grapes remains the predominant favorite at the Christian Brothers Distillery in central California.
 The grapes are first fermented into wine which is then distilled into brandy.
 This is the first step in the process.
 This is where they’re bringing the wine into the distillery through charge tanks.
 Their charge tanks are set up to splashback the wine in and to aerate the wine at the same time.
 What they’re trying to do is remove any of the gases and trap gases from fermentation.
-This allows their still to balance out and run smooth and make a better brandy.
+This allows their still to balance out and run smoothly and make a better brandy.
 The distillers regulate every aspect of the process.
 Christian Brothers use a continuous rectifying still to increase the flavor and complexity of the brandy distillates.
-First, the wine travels through a so-called stripper column where the alcohol boils to a vapor.
+First, the wine travels through a so-called stripper column, where the alcohol boils to a vapor.
 Then the vapor enters the rectifying column inside.
 Over two dozen copper plates act like stacked stills to create their separate distillation.
 Each section differs in temperature by about 1/2 degree.
 The higher the plate, the higher the alcohol content.
-The remaining vapor will continue to rise until it condenses following downpipes toward the bottom.
+The remaining vapor will continue to rise until it condenses, following downpipes toward the bottom.
 Brandy concentrates a good many of the congeners that are found in wine.
 The desirable attributes and not just the alcohol.
 But you’re looking at the floral and the fruity essences that are in wine that are concentrated down.
-The result is a strong quality brandy at an affordable price.
+The result is strong quality brandy at an affordable price.

 So How the Cognac is Made

 But brandy also has a very desirable and very expensive elite relative called cognac.
 It comes from the Cognac region of France.
 One of the premier distillers of the drink is the Courvoisier.
 A company established in 1843.
 So they probably know how the cognac is made.
 The region itself makes a specific type of brandy.
 Not all Brandy’s are cognac, but of course, cognac is always a brandy.
 The reason for that is because of a specific type of soil and a specific type of climate.
-That creates from the grapes exactly the right distillation that to go into a very specific and special brandy.
-Every aspect of the liquor and its distillation is controlled by a strict set of regulations including the types of grapes that can be used.
+That creates from the grapes exactly the right distillation to go into a very specific and special brandy.
+Every aspect of the liquor and its distillation is controlled by a strict set of regulations, including the types of grapes that can be used.
 They’re all white grapes.
 It represents the very large majority.
 So probably 95% to 99% come from that area.